 Classes meeting two times per week - 5

 Classes meeting one time per week - 3

-An absence is defined as nonattendance for any reason, including illness, emergency or official leave.
-Three (3) instances of tardiness are equal to one absence.
+An absence is defined as nonattendance for any reason, including late registration, illness, emergency or official leave.
+Three (3) instances of tardiness or leaving class early are equal to one absence.